 The committee explained that the exception was intended to aid lawyers who faced serious accusations of misconduct during a formal proceeding, such as a lawsuit.
 In reaching its decision, the committee wisely compared the online activity to an offline corollary: “Unflattering but less formal comments on the skills of lawyers, whether in hallway chatter, a newspaper account, or a website, are an inevitable incident of the practice of a public profession, and may even contribute to the body of knowledge available about lawyers for prospective clients seeking legal advice.
 We do not believe that Rule 1.6(b)(5)(i) should be interpreted in a manner that could chill such discussion.”

 Once again, the New York State Bar Association’s Committee on Professional Ethics has issued a decision that demonstrates a good understanding of the online platforms involved and their impact on both our profession and our culture.
 There’s no doubt that the online world isn’t always an easy one for New York lawyers to navigate, but the good news is that our bar association is leading the way by offering guidance through well-reasoned, thoughtful decisions grounded in a solid understanding of the realities of life —and lawyering— in the 21st century.

 Nicole Black is a Rochester, New York attorney and Director of Business Development and Community Relations at MyCase, intuitive web-based law practice management software for the modern law firm.
 She is also a GigaOM Pro Analyst and is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a West-Thomson treatise.
 She is the founder of lawtechTalk.com and speaks regularly at conferences regarding the intersection of law and technology.
-She publishes four legal blogs and can bereached at email@example.com.
+She publishes four legal blogs and can be reached at firstname.lastname@example.org.